Why Am I Always So Tired? FAQ with Dr. Steven Simper

 Question: Why am I always tired?

-Dr. Steven Simper’s answer: Tiredness is the most common complaint that doctors get, period, whether you have had weight loss surgery or not.
+Dr. Simper’s Answer: Tiredness is the most common complaint that doctors get, period, whether you have had bariatric surgery or not.
 That is why everyone drinks energy drinks, making them the most rapidly growing products in the grocery store.
-They are not good for you and we strongly recommend our patients not to use them.
+They are not good for us, and we strongly recommend our patients not to use them.

 If you cover all of these bases, you will feel a whole lot better.
 Tiredness is almost never nutritional, unless you are severely malnourished, which is very rare in our patients.
 It is almost always one or a combination of the above three problems.